 The CAS recognizes the preliminary examinations sponsored by the China Association of Actuaries (CAA).
 Credit will be granted for examinations passed or waived as a cohort for CAA exams A1, A2, A3, A4, and A7.
-When a candidate submits credit for all five exams, they will be given credit for CAS Exams 1, 2, and 3F, CAS Exam 4 prior to 7/1/2018, and Validation by Educational Experience requirements -- Corporate Finance (Accounting and Finance after 7/1/2018) and Economics.
+When a candidate submits credit for all five exams, they will be given credit for CAS Exams 1, 2, and 3F, and Validation by Educational Experience requirements - Accounting and Finance, and Economics.
 Credit will not be given on an individual exam basis.
 Credit will only be given for an entire cohort of examinations.